mirmashhouri/QAWebApp/CONTRIBUTING.md

 ## Development Workflow

-After cloning REACT COOL STARTER, run `yarn` to fetch its dependencies.
+After cloning The awesome Q/A tool, run `yarn` to fetch its dependencies.
 Then, you can run [several commands](https://github.com/mirmashhouri/QAWebApp#script-commands).

 ## Style Guide